-For New Relic Mobile version 4 or higher, New Relic produces crash reports for your mobile applications.
+For Mobile version 4 or higher, New Relic produces crash reports for your mobile applications.
 When an iOS or tvOS application crashes, the operating system creates a crash report and stores it on the device.
-New Relic Mobile uploads this report to New Relic the next time the app launches.
+New Relic uploads this report the next time the app launches.

 When you create a release build of an iOS or tvOS application, the names of methods and classes are stripped, leaving only machine-readable memory addresses.
 When the application crashes, the stack trace consists of this machine-readable code.